 Using canned plum tomatoes is a quick way to boost the nutrients of the slow cook chilli con carne.
 I prefer the end result when using plum tomatoes over chopped tomatoes, but feel free to use those if you have them instead.

-Like black beans, kidney beans are full of fibre and protein.
+Both are full of fibre and protein.
 You can also use other beans, such as cannellini beans or chickpeas if you prefer the flavour and consistency.
+If you love beans, try this easy Cowboy Caviar (Quick Recipe)

 Fresh chillies are key to creating slow cooker beef chilli con carne with the right amount of heat.
 Opt for Fresno chillies that are red and green when stocking up for this recipe, as they offer mild heat.
 If you like your chilly really spicy, you could use bird’s eye chillies as well.

-Using tomato puree helps create this dish’s delicious, rich tomato flavour.
+Using tomato puree helps create this dish’s delicious, adding a depth of rich tomato flavour.

 Including a dollop of sour cream makes the dish feel more decadent without adding a calorie-dense ingredient.
 Greek yogurt is another excellent option that will increase the protein content.
 It’s a lovely contrasting ingredient against the spicy chilli.

-Add the onion and half of the chillies into the pan.
+3. Add the onion and half of the chillies into the pan.
 The oil rendered from the beef should be enough to fry the onions in.
-Season with salt and pepper.
-After 4 minutes of sauteing the onion and chilli, add the garlic to fry for a minute.
+Season with salt and pepper (Image 3).

-Then transfer the onion/ chilli mix into the slow cooker, along with the browned beef.
+5. Then transfer the onion/ chilli mix into the slow cooker, along with the browned beef.
 To the pot, also add the plum tomatoes, beef stock, spices, soy sauce, dried thyme and tomato puree.
-Season with salt and pepper and cook on high for 3-4 hours.
+Season with salt and pepper and cook on high for 3-4 hours (Image 5).

-After 3 hours, add the black beans, kidney beans and honey and cook for 30 more minutes.
-During this time, cook your rice.
+6. After 3 hours, add the black beans, kidney beans and honey and cook for 30 more minutes.
+During this time, cook your rice (Image 6).

 Chilli con carne is a recipe that gets better over time.
 As the chilli sits in the pot or in a container, the flavours of the dish merry together, creating an even more flavourful dish.
 This flavourful recipe can stay in the fridge for about 3-5 days.